 All Ordinary Members born on or before December 31, 2007 may participate in electing their Council’s Voting Representatives.
 Voting will be online through MyScouts.ca; please ensure that your MyScouts account is current.
 Detailed instructions as to how to vote will be distributed closer to the date of the election period.

 The National Elections Officer will announce results within seven days after voting closes.

 For more information, please contact Laura Jarvis, National Elections Officer at email@example.com.

-Serving thousands of adult and youth Scouts across Northwest Territories, northern and central Alberta, the Northern Lights Council carries out Scouts Canada’s mission of developing well-rounded youth prepared to make the world a better place.
+Serving thousands of adult and youth Scouts across northern and central Alberta and the Northwest Territories, the Northern Lights Council carries out Scouts Canada’s mission of developing well-rounded youth prepared to make the world a better place.